 Data is your new best friend

 Digital tools can measure who’s coming to your site, what they look at, what people are searching for online, where your best client prospects are located geographically, and even what kind of device they use to access the internet.
-This hard data, combined with reasonable inferences, can give you a very specific, and qualified, audience to market to.
+This hard data, combined with reasonable inferences, can give you a very specific, and qualified, audience to Market definition in B2B and B2C - The very notion of "market" is at the heart of any marketing approach.
+A market can be defined... to.
 This saves you the time and expense of marketing to people who are not likely to be good clients, and, for regulated industries, it can also evidence your efforts to follow the applicable rules about advertising.
 Data will tell you who is in the market for your services and the best ways to reach those people.

 Tell people what you do